GNOME/rygel/doc/web/index.rst

 Installing
 ==========

 Rygel should be available for all major distributions.
-If you opt building from source, see the :doc:`development documentation<development>`.
+If you choose to build it from source yourself, see the :doc:`development documentation<development>`.

 .. toctree::
     :hidden:

     development
-    installing
-    contact
-    features
     faq